 Take time to get creative again.
 Often, artists get so busy with commissions, projects for galleries or collection launches that they don’t leave time to just play in the studio.

 Inspiration develops when allowed time and an open mind.
 Give yourself the freedom to just create without deadlines and boundaries.
 Create a mini challenge or side project for yourself and see what you come up with!
+I like to browse the new products on Blick Art Materials website.
+Recently, I purchased a set of watercolor colored pencils and they were a game-changer.

 3. Update and Evaluate Your Processes